zbuc/yournewcookbook/README.md

-If you have all prerequisites available on your PATH, you should just be able to run `./make.sh` and it will create a new \_site/ directory containing the "ready" site.
+If you have all prerequisites available on your PATH, you should just be able to run `./make.sh` and it will create a new \_site/ directory containing the deployable site.
 Loading \_site/index.html in your web browser should work if your CouchDB instance and web server is configured properly.